SNIC Large Compute

 Scientific challenges (2 pages)

-Describe how the proposed project relate to the state of the art of the scientific area, has the potential to increase the knowledge within its scientific area, and how the proposed project uses adequate computational methods to address scientific questions.
+Describe how the proposed project relates to the state of the art of the scientific area, has the potential to increase the knowledge within its scientific area, and how the proposed project uses adequate computational methods to address scientific questions.
+Include a justification for the need of large-scale data/HPC.

 Research group and management (0.5 page)

 Describe the complete research group that will be working on the proposed project: name of member, HPC experience, position, and roles.
-Indicate how the allocated time will be managed within the group.
+Indicate how the allocated resource will be managed within the group.

 References (0.5 page)